luciebinder/ws-openness-2025/_sources/general-information/assignment.md

-# Now it's your turn!
+# Now It's Your Turn!

 ## First task: Develop your course concept
 Take the next 50 minutes to sketch a first concept for your own course.
 Focus especially on didactic aspects — not just _what_ you want to teach, but _how_ and _why_.
 The following guiding questions can help: